It is no news that Hummus has become extremely popular across the world for years now.

 By 2012, as reported by The New York Times, the hummus industry in the United States alone grew to an industry totaling $530 million at food retailers from just a $5 million dollar business 15 years earlier.

-In addition to the benefit mentioned above, the monounsaturated fats in the Tahini, as shown in numerous studies, decrease risks of breast cancer, reduce cholesterol levels, lower risk of heart disease and stroke, promote weight loss, and lessen severe pain and stiffness of rheumatoid arthritis.
+In addition to the benefit mentioned above, the monounsaturated fats in the Tahini, as shown in numerous studies, decrease the risks of breast cancer, reduce cholesterol levels, lower the risk of heart disease and stroke, promote weight loss, and lessen severe pain and stiffness of rheumatoid arthritis.

 That’s in addition to many other health benefits the Tahini offers.

-Have doubts?
+Having doubts?
 Just go on for a week or so eating homemade hummus every day.
 Nothing to lose, all to gain.
 Who could say no to more hummus!

 Chickpeas are loaded with amino acids, which make the proteins that are essential for building or repairing healthy tissues and building and strengthening our muscular system.

 That richness in protein makes the hummus a good friend of our muscles, as well as our bones, blood, and skin.
 It promotes strong and healthy muscles, hence the reason why athletes and bodybuilders take plenty of protein supplements.

 While not all of us are athletes, we still need a good intake of protein for our muscles to remain healthy or to improve them in case of deficiency.
 That is especially true for our friends the vegetarians and the vegans.

 It is super delicious; that, we all knew.
 And now you know that it is a superfood, as long as you don’t substitute the chickpeas with something else like we’ve been seeing around in supermarkets and blogs.

 Once you do, it has nothing to do with Hummus; because, hummus, my friends, means literally chickpeas in Arabic, and that’s the only reason why this dish is called hummus.